SusanZMartin/Getting-and-Cleaning-Data-Course/README.md

 * X_test.txt/X_train.txt  (2947/7352 rows each of which contains 561 values that correspond to a computed 'feature vector' for a unique observation of a specific subject performing a specific activity at a specific time point)
 * y_test.txt/y_train.txt  (2947/7352 rows each of which contains contains an integer that corresponds to the activity being performed by the subject for that observation)

+## Steps in producing the tidy data file

+This is an overview of the steps carried out in the run_analysis.R script (the script is commented so you may also determine what is being done by reading the comments in the file itself):
+* load the dplyr package
+* read the 8 text files (features.txt, activity_labels.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt) into data frame tables using the read.table function
+* replace the numbers in the Ytest and Ytrain data frame tables (1:6, in the first column) with the corresponding activity names
+* label the first column of the Ytest, Ytrain, TestSub and TrainSub with descriptive variable names (Activity and Subject)
+* join the three data (Ytest, TestSub, XTest and Ytrain, TrainSub, XTrain) frames for each set of subjects (Test and Train) together using cbind to create two data frame tables
+* join these two data frame tables (TEST and TRAIN) together using rbind to create a complete data set that contains all the observations for all 30 subjects
+* replace the default column headings (beginning at column 3 since the first two columns were give labels earlier) with descriptive variable names (extracted from the features.txt file earlier)
+* use the grep function to create a vector that contains the numbers of the columns that contain mean__ or std__ (this results in the extraction of 66 columns)
+* extract these columns from the data set created from the joining of TEST and TRAIN (this dataset still has default column names)
+* replace the default column headings in this subset of the complete data set (beginning at column 3 since the first two columns were give labels earlier) with descriptive variable names (extracted from the features.txt file earlier)
+* arrange this extracted data set in subject order (ascending)
+* group the data set by Subject and Activity
+* use the summarise_each function from dplyr to create a tidy data set that contains the mean of each of the 66 variables listed for each unique subject:activity combination

+The tidy data set has the dimensions of 180 rows by 68 columns (66 variables plus the Subject and Activity columns).
+Note that the tidy data set produced by my run_analysis.R script is named FinalTidy.

 ## Composition of the tidy data file

 The tidy data file differs from the entire dataset in that: